-To get started, use the links below to download the member application or see what opportunities are available for our New Orleans and Baton Rouge teams.
+To get started, use the links below to complete the member application or see what opportunities are available for our New Orleans, Lafayette and Baton Rouge teams.
 Scroll down this page to review the timeline and process for becoming a Serve Louisiana member.

 The process to join Serve Louisiana involves three parties — the applicant (you), Serve Louisiana (us) and our partner organizations.
 Here’s how it works: